droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Academic Alerts
 <img class="img-right" src="../img/alert.jpg">
-As you adjust to the rigors of college life, you may struggle a bit in your courses and benefit from working with a professional on your organization, motivation, and stress level.
-If I observe early in the semester that you are struggling with this course then I may file an "Academic Alert" about you.
-If this happens, you will receive an e-mail from me that explains steps that you can take to improve your performance in the course.
+As you adjust to college, you may benefit from working with a professional on your organization, motivation, and stress level.
+If I observe you struggling with th course early in the semester then I may file an "Academic Alert" about you.
+If this happens, you will receive an e-mail from me that explains steps you can take to improve your performance in the course.
 Our Academic Success Coordinator, Gina Kirsten, will receive the alert and will likely also reach out to you to set up a time to further discuss ways to improve in the course. **Academic Alerts are not punitive**, they are simply an attempt to help you get back on track in this course as soon as possible.

 ----